You are viewing a preview of this job. Log in or register to view more details about this job.

 QUALIFICATIONS:

-- Experience working with youth in a camp, school, or recreational setting required.
+• Experience working with young children in a camp, school, or recreational setting required.

-- Experience designing and implementing activities and/or curriculum preferred.
+• Experience designing and facilitating activities and/or curriculum preferred.

 DETAILS: